-Although loads, load factors and load combinations are not explicitly specified in this Specification, the resistance factors herein are based upon those specified in ASCE 7.
-When the design is governed by other load criteria, the resistance factors specified herein should be adjusted as appropriate.
+Although loads, load factors and load combinations are not explicitly specified in this Specification, the safety and resistance factors herein are based upon the loads, load factors and load combinations specified in ASCE 7.
+When the design is governed by other load criteria, the safety and resistance factors specified herein should be adjusted as appropriate.

-1.3.
-Referenced Standards and Specifications
+1.5 Referenced Standards and Specifications